orb-lang/cluster/doc/md/cluster.md

 describe the metatable system as "metasyntactic extensions", as do we\.

 Lua instead uses a *structural* approach to constructing a table with the desired behavior\.
-If one wishes to create a prototype chain, one must do so, the language makes this easy and fast, but doesn't require it\.
+If one wishes to create a prototype chain, one must do so\.
+The language makes this easy and fast, but doesn't require it\.

 Because of this structural relationship, composable complexity requires adherence to a common form\.